Rubengon84/MusiconShop/README.md

 # MusiconShop

-Practice of a Website shop, focussing on apealing layout and responsive site using JavaScript objects as information.
+Practice of a Website shop, focussing on apealing layout and responsive site using JavaScript objects as data.

 ## Code Languages